To purchase signed copies, visit the Shop at Socrates in the City!

 “When Martin Luther made it possible to read the Bible for yourself, he did more than anyone else to create the future.
 Read this book for yourself to understand the story we’re all still living through.”

-— Peter Thiel, PayPal co-founder, entrepreneur, and author of Zero to One
+—Peter Thiel, cofounder of PayPal, entrepreneur, and author of Zero to One

 “This massive but eminently readable biography of Luther deserves no less an adjective than ‘formidable.’
 Eric Metaxas is to religious biographers what Pixar is to cartoons.”

-— Peter Kreeft, author of What Catholics & Protestants Can Learn from Each Other
+—Peter Kreeft, author of Catholics and Protestants: What Can We Learn from Each Other?

 “Extraordinary.
 A tour de force.”